mariadb-developers/docker-operator/README.md

 * K8s [node pool size / resource allocation](https://github.com/mariadb-pieterhumphrey/docker-operator/blob/main/terraform/modules/kdrDemo/cluster.tf#L11) [DO's node pool slugs](https://docs.digitalocean.com/reference/terraform/reference/resources/kubernetes_node_pool/)
 * Region [region slugs](https://github.com/mariadb-pieterhumphrey/docker-operator/blob/main/terraform/modules/kdrDemo/cluster.tf#L3)

-(3) Create your DO API key https://cloud.digitalocean.com/account/api/tokens and save it locally.
+(3) Login to DO, and [Create your DO API token](https://cloud.digitalocean.com/account/api/tokens).
+For non-production purposes like this, using full permissions is recommeded, choose an expiration timeframe that suits you, then save it somewhere secure on your local machine.
 You'll use that in next step.

 (4) copy .env.example to .env , and add your DO API key to the file and save it.